 3. The member is entitled to collect $170 per week or 50% of his average weekly wage, whichever is smaller.

-4. The member is entitled to collect disability benefits for up to 26 weeks.
+4. The member is entitled to collect disability benefits for up to 26 weeks in a 52 consecutive week period.
 The member is not entitled to collect benefits for the first week of disability but can collect for the next 26 weeks.